trebeljahr/trebeljahr.com/_posts/writing-down-what-i-know.md

 This is what I am going to do now.
 This is what this blog is going to be.

 Is being a content creator something that I can become content with?
-I really don't know. 🤷‍♂️
+I  don't know. 🤷‍♂️

 But I'll try and see.
 The worst thing that could happen is that I learn something about myself and that I have a bunch of articles on a webpage, that nobody ever looks at, and that I stop writing more...
 Which sounds fine enough.
 So let's go!